elhardoum/python-twitter-fetch/readme.md

 ## Usage

+Open `app/config.py` and place in your Twitter app credentials.

 Here you have 4 scripts to use as a CLI tool.
 The arguments can be either passed to the command or manually entered for required ones.

 `python3 xx.py --{arg-name}={value}`